 Impacts: No impact is anticipated on any endangered, vulnerable, schedule species in EDFC Pilkhani to Sahnewal stretch.
-There was one vulnerable species (IUCN Red list) found in the area i.e. Sarus crane along with one Schedule-I (IWPA 1972) species i.e. Gyps bengalensis.
+There was one vulnerable species (IUCN Red list) found in the area predominantly in the agricultural fields adjoining the project area i.e. Sarus crane along with one Schedule-IV (IWPA 1972) species i.e. Grus antigone which may be affected due to the construction work.